KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: Motivation

-A core inefficiency in partition-based search is that the selection of clusters to probe is based on centroid proximity, a heuristic that does not guarantee the presence of true nearest neighbors.
-In practice, searching million-scale datasets often requires probing hundreds of leaf clusters, yet many of these selected clusters contribute no relevant points to the final result set.
-This phenomenon is illustrated in Figure \ref{fig21} for the GLOVE-100 dataset, where for a sample query and an \textit{nprob} of 119, the vast majority of probed clusters contain none of the top-100 nearest neighbors.
-This highlights the inefficiency of a search strategy that relies solely on centroid distance.
+A fundamental inefficiency in partition-based search arises from the heuristic nature of cluster selection.
+Clusters are typically prioritized based on the distance between the query and the cluster centroids.
+However, centroid proximity is often a suboptimal proxy for the presence of nearest neighbors.
+In practice, achieving high recall on million-scale datasets requires probing hundreds of leaf clusters, yet a significant proportion of these selected clusters yield no candidates among the final top-$k$ results.
+This discrepancy between heuristic selection and actual contribution is demonstrated in Figure \ref{fig21} using the GLOVE-100 dataset.